pivotal/blog/content/post/deploy-kubernetes-cfcr.md

 * Health Monitor - monitors the health of VMs and notifies the director if a VM dies
 * Cloud Provider Interface (CPI) - Similar to Kubernetes cloud providers.
 This is a Cloud Foundry developers have already implemented this interface for all the popular IaaS (including AWS, GCP, vSphere, and OpenStack) and it allows BOSH to talks to each infrastructure  provider to procure resources.
 * CLI
-* BOSH release
+* BOSH release - software packaged up so that it's easy to distribute.

 ### BOSH Release

 While BOSH has many similarities with Kubernetes, the way they package software is different.
 You can think of packaged software in the BOSH world as tarballs called *releases*.
 Releases contain the libraries, source code, binaries, scripts, and configuration templates needed to deploy a system of software.

-In case the case of the CFCR BOSH release, the packages in the tarball include Golang, CNI, flanneld, among others.
+In case the case of the [CFCR BOSH release](https://github.com/cloudfoundry-incubator/kubo-release), the packages in the tarball include Golang, CNI, flanneld, among others.
 The binaries include api-server, kubeproxy, kubelet, among others.
 The release also include configuration templates to configure these components.
 The whole thing is packaged together into a tarball, and the software vendor can then distribute this tarball however they like.

 When the user deploys this release, the resulting instance is called a deployment.
 The way a deployment is created goes like this: